CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 * electrical monitoring of distributors and channels.
 In any case, the number of points where the routed cable is accessible must be minimized and the length of the connections to be protected against unauthorized access minimized.

 In particular, the protection of central routes and cables of the electrical supply must be adapted to the risk situation throughout the entire cable route.
-In areas such as underground car parks and also in corridors used as transport routes, adequate protection against accidental mechanical damage and, if necessary, against acts of sabotage, must be provided by a stable sheathing of the route or the cable.
+In areas such as underground car parks and also in corridors used as transport routes, adequate protection against accidental mechanical damage and, if applicable, against acts of sabotage must be ensured by a stable sheathing of the route or the cable.

 When distributors are locked, regulations are needed that set access rights to the distributor, distribution of keys, and access modalities.
 Among other things, this must specify what to do before making changes to cables or distributors and after performing such work.
 It must be ensured that changes are coordinated and approved and that the documentation is updated.